Anatomiclab/GastroFLOW/README.md

 To extract the Whole Slide Images (WSI) and cellular features, please follow the steps outlined below:

-1. Export the WSI
+### Export the WSI

 ![Image](Figure_QuPath.png)

-Open the software QuPath(0.2.0-m8) [Link](https://qupath.github.io/)script editor by navigating to Automate -> Show script editor.
+Open the QuPath(0.2.0-m8) and its script editor by navigating to Automate -> Show script editor.
 Load the script for image extraction located at `QuPath_Script\ImagesExport.groovy`.

 Modify Line 7 in the script to specify the path where the extracted images will be saved: